Apartment outage backup

 The best outage setup is the one you can safely use tired, hot, and in the dark.

 The goal is not to run your whole apartment.
-The goal is to keep the small things that change the night: communication, light, airflow, medication support where applicable, and enough time to make the next decision calmly.
+The goal is to keep the small things that change the night: communication, light, safe airflow, and enough time to make the next decision calmly.
+Life-sustaining and medically necessary devices need their own manufacturer- and clinician-approved outage plan.

 Rule 1